marc0der/gradle-heroku/README.md

 This Gradle plugin allows for the administration and deployment of your Heroku application from the comfort of your Gradle project.

-It allows you to install local buildpacks, provision or destroy a new instance and view the application info.
+It allows you to install local buildpacks, provision or destroy an instance and view the application info.

 In order to use the plugin, update your `build.gradle` file with the following config:

-    apply plugin: 'groovy'
+    apply plugin: 'heroku'

     ...